-Michael Petrina, Principal, P.Eng., MBA, Mining Engineer (NI 43-101 QP): With 30 years working in the mining industry, Mike delivers a vast array of underground and open pit mining expertise.
+Michael Petrina, Principal, P.Eng., MBA, Mining Engineer (NI 43-101 QP): With 35 years working in the mining industry, Mike delivers a vast array of underground and open pit mining expertise.
 He is knowledgeable in management, operations and mine engineering aspects of the industry; able to provide a global perspective on the diverse issues associated with mine permitting, planning, economics, and all issues in between.
 Strong competencies include technical/operational problem solving, project optimization, managing large budgets, working with organization stakeholders, and project development.
 Mike is fluent in Spanish.

 Ricci Berdusco, Principal, P.Eng., Geological Engineer: Ricci Berdusco has almost 40 years of mining experience covering a broad spectrum of operational and regulatory activity.
 For over 20 years, he was a senior manager in Elk Valley Coal mines as Department Head in Engineering, Mine Maintenance, and Mine Operations.
 He subsequently became a regulator with the Ministry of Energy and Mines as a district Inspector of Health and Safety and Regional Director of the southeast region of BC.
 During this tenure he also spent a brief time as Acting Chief Inspector of Mines for the Province.